 LG 360 CAM

-The LG 360 CAM is one of the most affordable cameras on the list and it doesn't fall short on specs.
-It comes equipped with two 13MP, 200-degree wide angle cameras, surpassing several competitors.
-There's also a 1,200mAh battery and 4GB internal memory, which can be supplemented by a microSD card, and you'll get 2K video and 5.1 surround sound channel recording through three microphones.
+The LG 360 CAM is one of the most affordable cameras on the list, and there is a cost to that, specs-wise.
+It comes equipped with two 13MP, 200-degree wide angle cameras, but they'll only give you 2K video rather than 4K.
+There's also a 1,200mAh battery and 4GB internal memory, which can be supplemented by a microSD card.

 Like several other cameras, you'll be able to upload to YouTube360 and Google Street View, or view the content on the LG 360 VR.